antonsjava/mimic-servlet/README.md

 Helper servlet for making simple mock rest services.

 You can define paths and content to be returned by those paths.
-You can define also some somele code to return response, but it is mainly used for static content.
+You can define also some simple code to return response, but it is mainly used for static content.
 Just dummy mock for soap of json rest.

 Example of configuration with [spring boot](https://github.com/antonsjava/sb-sampler/blob/main/src/main/java/sk/antons/sbsampler/rest/RestConf.java#L94)
 And with tomcat bellow.
 I hope this is self descriptive.